MBrassey/READMEGenesis/README.md

 Contact me at [matt@brassey.io](mailto:matt@brassey.io) with any questions or comments.

 #### License
-READMEGenesis is published under the __GPLv3.0__ license.
+READMEGenesis is published under the __CC0-1.0-Universal__ license.

-> Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
-Copyright and license notices must be preserved.
-Contributors provide an express grant of patent rights.
+> The Creative Commons CC0 Public Domain Dedication waives copyright interest in a work you,ve created and dedicates it to the world-wide public domain.
+Use CC0 to opt out of copyright entirely and ensure your work has the widest reach.
+As with the Unlicense and typical software licenses, CC0 disclaims warranties.
+CC0 is very similar to the Unlicense.